leonyonz/live-chat-server/README.md

 - MongoDB credentials
 - JWT secret (generate a secure random string)
 - Google/Facebook OAuth credentials (if using social login)
-- Giphy API key (if using GIF functionality)
+- **Giphy API key**: Replace the placeholder with your real API key from https://developers.giphy.com/ (required for GIF search)
 - Frontend URL

 ### 3. Using Docker (Recommended)